Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Famous Landmarks in Greece: Central Macedonia

-The second-largest city in Greece, Thessaloniki bridges the past and present.
+The second-largest city in Greece, Thessaloniki is the regional capital city of Central Macedonia.

-As Central Macedonia’s regional capital city, and the nation’s cultural capital, Thessaloniki (also known as Saloniki, Thessalonica, and Salonica) is an urban hub for the arts, fashion, finance, technology, and gastronomy innovations.
+Also known as Saloniki, Thessalonica, and Salonica, Thessaloniki is a dynamic hub for the arts, fashion, finance, technology, and gastronomy innovations.

 Furthermore, Thessaloniki is a top tourist destination.
-CNN names Thessaloniki among the 23 Best Destinations 2023.
+CNN names Thessaloniki among the world’s Best Destinations.

 White Tower of Thessaloniki